TranDangKhoi/shopee-clone/README.md

 }
 ```

-## Other stuffs

-### Tailwind configuration

-I have overrided some of the Tailwind's styles, check it out right here: [tailwind.config.cjs](/tailwind.config.cjs)

 ### How can I enable Tailwind IntelliSense outside of a normal "className"?

-When you're writing classNames styles 💅 for many elements within a component using TailwindCSS and you want to conveniently style that component using "randomClassName" props BUT there might be more than 1 element that need to have the props "randomClassName", for example:
+When you're writing classNames styles 💅 for many elements within a component using TailwindCSS and you want to conveniently style that component using "whateverClassName" props BUT there might be more than 1 element that need to have the props "whateverClassName", for example:

 ```tsx
 type InputProps = {